See our daily events listings for bars and clubs in the Chicago area at the link below, followed by an editor's pick of events throughout the year.

 June 18-26, 2016 Pride Month events, with June 18-19 Pride Fest, and final Sunday Parade June 26th, from N Halsted at Belmont to Lincoln Park by way of Broadway & Diversey.
 The Pride Street Festival, takes place on N Halsted, with music, food, vendors.
 Dozens more social, cultural, athletic & political events.
 See website for 2015 media & 2016 updates.

-July 1, 2016, 8-9:30pm, at the Leather Archives & Museum.
-Featuring the films: Ich bin dann mal Barbara (Being Barbara); Fuck Work; I XXI, Mask4Mask, Mistress Cameo & Master El Diablo, Mistress May I. $10 admission for all three screenings.
-Open to the adult public 18+ Members admitted free.
+July 1, 2016, 8-9:30pm, the Etienne Auditorium at the Leather Archives & Museum, 6418 N Greenview Ave.
+Open to the public, adults.
+Films to include: Ich bin dann mal Barbara (Being Barbara); Fuck Work; I XXI; Mask4Mask; Mistress Cameo &; Master El Diablo; and Mistress May I? $10 admission for all screenings.
+An 18+ event.
+Members admitted free.

 Mid-July, 2016 (TBC).
 Affirming diversity in gender/ sexual expression within the Black LGBTQ community, and celebrating stories of Black LGBTQ-identified people through the art of film.
 Past year at The Reva and David Logan Center for the Arts, the UC campus, Hyde Park; and the Center on Halsted in Lakeview.
 Details line up at website:.